Implicit Regularization and Entrywise Convergence of Riemannian Optimization for Low Tucker-Rank Tensor Completion: Abstract

 \section{Abstract}

-This paper is concerned with the Tucker decomposition based low rank tensor completion problem, which is about reconstructing a tensor $\calT\in\R^{n\times n\times n}$ of a small multilinear rank from partially observed entries.
-We study the convergence of the Riemannian gradient method for this problem.
-Guaranteed linear convergence in terms of the infinity norm has been established for this algorithm provided the number of observed entries is essentially in the order of $O(n^{3/2})$.
-The convergence analysis relies on the leave-one-out technique and the subspace projection structure within the algorithm.
-To the best of our knowledge, this is the first work that has established the entrywise convergence of a non-convex algorithm for low rank tensor completion via Tucker decomposition.\\
+This paper is concerned with the low Tucker-rank tensor completion problem, which is about reconstructing a tensor $\calT\in\R^{n\times n\times n}$ of low multilinear rank from partially observed entries. \whf{Riemannian optimization algorithms are a class of efficient methods for this problem, but the theoretical convergence analysis is still lacking.
+In this manuscript, we establish the entrywise convergence of the vanilla Riemannian gradient method for low Tucker-rank tensor completion under the nearly optimal sampling complexity $O(n^{3/2})$.
+Meanwhile, the implicit regularization phenomenon of the algorithm has also been revealed.
+As far as we know, this is the first work that has shown the entrywise convergence and implicit regularization property of a non-convex method for low Tucker-rank tensor completion.
+The analysis relies on the leave-one-out technique, and some of the technical results developed in the paper might be of broader interest in investigating the properties of other non-convex methods for this problem.}